 Otherwise, transfer the remaining capital gain amounts at 4J to 4O to A to F in part E.

-Step D3: Apply any capital losses transferred in
+Step D3 Companies only - apply any capital losses transferred in

-Only follow this step if your entity is a company with capital losses transferred in.
+Only follow this step if your entity is a group company with capital losses transferred in.